ppy/osu-wiki/wiki/Play_Styles/en.md

 *Notice: This play style requires the use of a graphics tablet (digitizer).*

-Tablet + Keyboard is a popular play style among many passionate, competitive, and top players.
+Tablet and keyboard is a popular play style among many passionate, competitive, and top players.

-Tablet + Keyboard players "hover" and/or "drag" a tablet pen to navigate the in-game cursor and tap beats using the keyboard or the tablet buttons.
+Tablet and keyboard players "hover" or "drag" a tablet pen to navigate the in-game cursor and tap beats using the keyboard or the tablet buttons.

 Much like mouse and keyboard, some players also use only the tablet pen to tap while others will switch to keyboard when streaming.